Neck pain – Causes, Symptoms and Diagnosis

 Cervical Facet Block: a cervical facet joint injection is a simple, safe, and effective minimally invasive treatment for spinal pain that involves the injection of a small amount of local anesthetic or steroid medication into the facet joints in the cervical spine, which can anesthetize the facet joints and block the pain.
 This is done using fluoroscopic guidance for precision imaging.
 Often cervical facet blocks work well patients who have arthritis of the neck and they can get significant relief after 1 or 2 injections.
 Often, cervical facet blocks are known as medial branch blocks which can be done in the office setting and only takes about 30 minutes to perform.

-At VIP Centers, our goal is to maximize patients ability to function through muscle, tendon, nerve, and joint strengthening and protection.
+At VIP Medical Group, our goal is to maximize patients ability to function through muscle, tendon, nerve, and joint strengthening and protection.
 The non-surgical treatment options allow us the opportunity to carefully restore your mobility.
-Because we believe that every patient deserves to live a healthy and comfortable life, our VIP Centers spine specialists work to develop multidisciplinary treatment plans that are personalized for each patient’s needs and.
+Because we believe that every patient deserves to live a healthy and comfortable life, our VIP Medical Group spine specialists work to develop multidisciplinary treatment plans that are personalized for each patient’s needs and.
 Our Harvard trained physicians will explore all of the more conservative options available that may be effective at relieving your symptoms.
 Steroid injections are just one of the treatments that we offer to treat persistent pain in your neck.

 Request an appointment